gulinte/DiscordBot.js/README.md

 ```bash
 $ nodemon bot.js
 ```
  If you see "Logged in as YourDiscordBot#0000" on the command line, hats off to you!
 You did it.
-At the moment your bot is online and responds to your messages.
+At the moment, your bot is online and responds to your messages.